Training & Education

 -

-Brainspotting Level 1 (Lisa Larsen, LMFT of Pacific Counseling & Trauma Center & David Grand, Ph.D.)
+Brainspotting Phases 1 & 2 (Lisa Larsen, LMFT of Pacific Counseling & Trauma Center & David Grand, Ph.D.)

 Racial Trauma, Racialized Processes in Psychoanalysis